 Brothers Tom and Chris Hooper met Kevin Kane in 1977 during their teens in Kelowna, British Columbia.
 Their first band was a punk combo called Kill Pigs which played faster than the singer could sing.
-From there, Kane and the Hoopers went on separate musical paths; Kane to art-rock group Empty Set and the Hoopers forming the hardcore punk band Gentlemen Of Horror.
-The Gentlemen were popular playing in and around Vancouver and released a now highly sought after 7″ single in 1980.
+From there, Kane and the Hoopers went on separate musical paths; Kane to the art-rock group Empty Set, and the Hoopers forming the hardcore punk band Gentlemen Of Horror.
+The Gentlemen were popular playing in and around Vancouver and released a now highly sought-after 7″ single in 1980.
 During this time, Tom Hooper edited a local punk ‘zine called ‘Indecent Exposure’, to which Kane and Chris Hooper contributed.

 Cochrane was sufficiently impressed enough to produce the band’s sophomore effort ‘Treehouse’ which was released in October 1987, resulting in their first gold album for sales in Canada and yielding a minor hit with the single “Peace of Mind” (#50) and fan favourite, “Backward Town”.
-The band embarked on an extensive 3 month, 69 date tour of the U.S.
+The band embarked on an extensive 3-month, 69-date tour of the U.S.

 Ex-Pere Ubu and Lounge Lizard/Golden Palomino drummer Anton Fier produced ‘Now And Again’ in Woodstock, New York, where the band lived in isolation for the first half of 1989.
 They recorded in an old haunted Catholic church called Dreamland Studios.